Skip to main content

 After adding the toolboard and restarting Klipper, re-verify the connection status of all MCUs:

-2. View MCU Information: Under Mcu Information, confirm all MCUs are correctly recognized.
+2. View MCU information: Confirm all MCUs are correctly recognized under Mcu Information

-3. Check Each MCU Status: Ensure both the main MCU and toolboard(s) show as connected.
+3. Check each MCU status: Ensure the main MCU and toolboards show as connected

 Verification Points

-• The connection status for each MCU should be "Connected".
+• The connection status of each MCU should be "Connected"

-• If an MCU is not displayed or fails to connect, check its configuration and physical connection.
+• If a specific MCU is not displayed or connection fails, check its configuration and physical connection

 Loading...